CMCD1996/Portfolio/resume.md

 # **Projects & skills**

-### **Engineering Science**

-* Engineering scientists use mathematical models and advanced computing to simulate real-world processes, systems and solutions in order to solve the complex problems posed by industry and society.
-The specialisation builds skills in data science, artificial intelligence, linear and non-linear programming, optimisation, computer science, continuum mechanics, statistics and mathematics.
-I am equipped to solve problems related to technology, energy, finance, healthcare, telecommunications, transport, mining and infrastructure.
-Engineering Science is taught at a few other schools around the world under different names: Stanford as Management Science and Engineering, Oxford as Engineering Science and Princeton as Operations Research and Financial Engineering

-### **Global Carbon Pricing Optimisation Model (2020)**
+### **Global Carbon Pricing Optimisation Model (2020 - 2021)**

-* Building a model to inform energy investment across user-defined geographies.
-The model intends to inform policy and investment in sustainable technology.
+* Building a model to inform energy investments across user-defined geographies.
+The model intends to inform policy and investment in sustainable technologies.
 The model is built using Python, Excel, GNU Mathprog and IBM Watson Machine Learning services

 ### **Prototype Wind Turbine (2018)**